- WHAT WE DO

 Training has long stood as a major pillar for improving employee skills and performance, from getting a new employee up and running to moving a promising worker up the ranks.
-These trainings have traditionally been held as lectures, presentations, workshops, and eLearning seminars, but new and improved trainings are being created every day to more effectively develop employees.
+These trainings have traditionally been held as lectures, presentations, workshops, and eLearning seminars, but new and improved training is being created every day to more effectively develop employees.
 Among these (not so new) developments are training simulations, which are virtual representations of real-world activities in a digital environment.
-They are usually tailored to a specific task, such as fitting golf clubs to a particular golfer’s characteristics and preferences, or repairing an enterprise server.
-Simulations may seem intuitively appealing over alternative options but there are very clear advantages to simulation training over simpler trainings, which are discussed below.
+They are usually tailored to a specific task, such as fitting golf clubs to a particular golfer’s characteristics and preferences or repairing an enterprise server.
+Simulations may seem intuitively appealing over alternative options but there are very clear advantages to simulation training over simpler training, which are discussed below.

 Simulations can provide an authentic, challenging environment where employees can face new scenarios in a safe context.
 Simulation training gives them the skills, confidence, and control necessary to tackle problems in a personally meaningful and engaging way.
 This learner motivation translates to a wide variety of benefits including retention, integration, and buy-in, which open the door for the success of the training.